RakhithJK/BishopFox-sliver-wiki/Pivots.md

   1   TCP        :9898                         0
 ```

-We can now use `generate --tcp-pivot 192.168.1.1:9898` to generate an implant that will connect to the pivot listener.
+We can now use `generate --tcp-pivot 192.168.1.1:9898` to generate an implant that will connect to the pivot listener, where `192.168.1.1` is the local IP of the server on which we started the listener.

 ## Named Pipe Pivots (SMB)